Originally published April 2017. Updated July 2018.

 When it comes to advertising on social media, it’s best to proceed with caution and with a very specific budget in mind.
 Never forget that spending more money doesn’t necessarily equate to greater success, and it’s quite easy to waste money on social ads.

 Calculating the Return on Investment for Social Media Advertising

 It’s easier than you might think for a business to spend a lot of time and money on social media without getting the results they want.
-If your company isn’t happy with the current Return on Investment (ROI) from social channel advertising, it’s probably time to reassess the budget and clearly define your goals.
+If your company isn’t happy with the current Return on Investment (ROI) from advertising on social media networks, it might be time to reassess the budget and clearly define your goals.

-In this blog, we’ll touch on a few of these simple social media advertising budget topics:
+In this blog, we’ll touch on a few of these simple social media advertising budget topics, such as:

 - How to measure success

 - What % of my budget should be devoted to social?